arora-r/chatapp-with-voice-and-openai/models/tts/README.md

 This tutorial demonstrates how you can deploy a single-container Text-to-Speech (TTS) service on your local machine using Docker.

-*Please Note: these images take a while to load.
-It can take upto 10 minutes on the first run to pull everything.*
+_Please Note: these images take a while to load._

 ## Prerequisites